Joseph Brotherton

-Joseph Brotherton (22 May 1783 – 7 January 1857) was an English reforming politician, Bible Christian minister, and a pioneering vegetarian activist.
-He was Salford's first MP and has been described as the first vegetarian member of parliament.
+Joseph Brotherton (22 May 1783 – 7 January 1857) was an English reforming politician, Bible Christian minister, and vegetarianism activist.
+He was the first Member of Parliament for Salford and has been described as the first vegetarian member of parliament.

 Biography

 Early life and family

-Brotherton was born in Whittington, near Chesterfield, Derbyshire, and was the son of John Brotherton, an excise collector, and his wife Mary Broomhead.
-In 1789 the family moved to Salford, Lancashire, where his father established a cotton and silk mill.
+Brotherton was born in Whittington, near Chesterfield, Derbyshire, the son of John Brotherton, an excise collector, and his wife Mary Broomhead.
+In 1789, the family moved to Salford, Lancashire, where his father established a cotton and silk mill.

-Brotherton received no formal education, instead joining the family firm, of which he became a partner in 1802.
-On the death of his father in 1809, he went into partnership with his cousin William Harvey (bapt.
-1787, d.
-1870).
-In 1806 he married his business partner's sister and cousin, Martha Harvey (bapt.
-1782, d.
-1861).
-Their children were Helen (b.
-1812, d.
-1898), John (b.
-1813, d.
-1813), James (b.
-1814, d.
-1871), and Mary.
+Brotherton received no formal education and joined the family firm, becoming a partner in 1802.
+After his father's death in 1809, he entered into partnership with his cousin William Harvey (1787–1870).
+In 1806, he married his business partner's sister and cousin, Martha Harvey (1782–1861).
+Their children were Helen (1812–898), John (1813–1813), James (1814–1871), and Mary.

 Bible Christian Church

-In 1805 he joined the Salford Swedenborgian Church.
-The church, led by William Cowherd, was renamed the Bible Christian Church in 1809.
-In 1816 Cowherd died, and Brotherton became a minister.
-The church required abstention from the eating of meat or drinking of alcohol.
-In 1812, his wife authored Vegetable Cookery, the first vegetarian cookbook.
+In 1805, Brotherton joined the Salford Swedenborgian church led by William Cowherd.
+The church was renamed the Bible Christian Church in 1809.
+After Cowherd's death in 1816, Brotherton became a minister.
+The church required members to abstain from meat and alcoholic drink.
+In 1812, his wife published Vegetable Cookery, an early vegetarian cookbook.

-In 1819, aged 36, Brotherton retired from the family business in order to devote his energy to his ministry.
-He used his position to actively improve the conditions of workers and campaign for reforms.
-Among his achievements were the building of schools, the opening of a lending library and the establishment of a fund to support the victims of the Peterloo Massacre.
-He was a member of the Portico Library, an overseer of the poor and a justice of the peace.
+In 1819, aged 36, Brotherton retired from the family business to devote more time to his ministry.
+He supported local social reforms, including the building of schools, the opening of a lending library, and the establishment of a fund for victims of the Peterloo Massacre.
+He was a member of the Portico Library, an overseer of the poor, and a justice of the peace.